Compare Rates for Alabama Car Insurance

 Not everyone can afford top-tier insurance, and that’s OK!
 Compare.com can help you find the middle ground: cheap Alabama auto insurance that will give you enough coverage for most situations.

-We ran the numbers for a 27-year-old woman with a clean driving record, and her lowest quotes for Alabama auto insurance (when she opted to pay up front) were:
+We ran the numbers for a 27-year-old woman with a clean driving record, and her lowest quotes for Alabama auto insurance (when she opted to pay monthly) were:

 - $65 per month for state minimum coverage